rome/tools/crates/rslint_parser/docs/authoring_parse_rules.md

 For example, `parse_for_statement` or `parse_expression`.

 ## Signature
-Most parse rules take a mutual reference to the parser as their only parameter and return a `ParsedSyntax`.
+Most parse rules take a `&mut` reference to the parser as their only parameter and return a `ParsedSyntax`.

 ```rust
 fn parse_rule_name(&mut: Parser) -> ParsedSyntax {}